DataBiosphere/analysis_pipeline_WDL/assoc-aggregate/readme.md

 **Aggregate Association Testing workflow** runs aggregate association tests, using Burden, SKAT<sup>[1](#SKAT)</sup>, fastSKAT<sup>[2](#fastSKAT)</sup>, SMMAT<sup>[3](#SMMAT)</sup>, or SKAT-O<sup>[4](#SKATO)</sup> to aggregate a user-defined set of variants.
 Association tests are parallelized by segments within chromosomes.

 The define segments tasks splits the genome into segments and assigns each aggregate unit to a segment based on the position of its first variant.
-Note that n_segments is based upon the entire genome *regardless of the number of chromosomes you are running on.*[5] Association testing is then for each segment in parallel, before combining results on chromosome level.
+Note that n_segments is based upon the entire genome *regardless of the number of chromosomes you are running on.*<sup>[5](#segs)</sup> Association testing is then performed for each segment in parallel, before combining results on chromosome level.
 Finally, the last step creates QQ and Manhattan plots.

-Aggregate tests are typically used to jointly test rare variants.
-The **Alt freq max** parameter allows specification of the maximum alternate allele frequency allowable for inclusion in the test.
-Included variants are usually weighted using either a function of allele frequency (specified via the **Weight Beta** parameter) or some other annotation information (specified via the **Variant weight file** and **Weight user** parameters).
+The **alt freq max** parameter allows specification of the maximum alternate allele frequency allowable for inclusion in the joint variant test.
+Included variants are usually weighted using either a function of allele frequency (specified via the **weight beta** parameter) or some other annotation information (specified via the **variant weight file** and **weight user** parameters).

 When running a burden test, the effect estimate is for each additional unit of burden; there are no effect size estimates for the other tests.
 Multiple alternate alleles for a single variant are treated separately.

-This workflow utilizes the *assocTestAggregate* function from the GENESIS [6] software.
+This workflow utilizes the *assocTestAggregate* function from the GENESIS<sup>[6](#GENESIS)</sup> software.

-### Common Use Cases
+### Use case
-* This workflow is designed to perform multi-variant association testing on a user-defined groups of variants.
+Aggregate tests are typically used to jointly test rare variants.
+This workflow is designed to perform multi-variant association testing on a user-defined groups of variants.

 ### Common Issues and important notes:
-* This pipeline expects that **GDS Files**, **Variant Include Files**, and **Variant group files** are separated per chromosome, and that files are properly named.
-It is expected that chromosome is included in the filename in following format: chr## , where ## is the name of the chromosome (1-24 or X, Y).
-Chromosome can be included at any part of the filename.
-Examples: data_subset_chr1.vcf,  data_chr1_subset.vcf, chr1_data_subset.vcf.
+* This pipeline expects that **GDS files**, **variant include files**, and **variant group files** are separated per chromosome, and that files are properly named (as with other workflows in this repository).

 * If **Weight Beta** parameter is set, it needs to follow proper convention, two space-delimited floating point numbers.